dncnwtts/blg/docs/_posts/2024-10-04-mixing_matrices.md

 $$
 \boldsymbol m=\mathsf M\boldsymbol a+\boldsymbol n_b
 $$
 The simplest way to do this, and therefore the way I will do it, is to assume that all maps are at the same resolution, and are pixelized in the same way.
-So to be extremely explicit, the equation above applies to only one pixel at a time.
-A generalization of this beyond the scope of this note, which I'm writing on a Friday afternoon.
+So to be extremely explicit, the equation above applies to only one pixel at a time, a generalization of this which is beyond the scope of this note, which I'm writing on a Friday afternoon.

 $$
 \begin{pmatrix}
 m_1\\